Thames sailing barge

+The barges only needed a small crew, typically two men and a dog.
+The average size was about 120 tons and they carried around 4200 sqft of canvas sail in six working sails.
+The sail's characteristic maroon colour derives from the mix of materials used to treat the flax to protect it from ultra-violet weathering.

-The river barges worked the London River and the Port of London.
+The barges were of various types; river barges worked the Thames and the Port of London.
 Cut barges were smaller so they could pass into the Regent's and Surrey canals.
 The larger estuary barges were seaworthy craft working the Kent and Essex coasts while coasters also traded much further afield, to the north of England, the South Coast, the Bristol Channel and to continental European ports.

 Cargoes varied enormously: bricks, cement, hay, rubbish, sand, coal, grain and gunpowder.
 Timber, bricks and hay were stacked on the deck, while cement and grain was carried loose in the hold.
 They could sail low in the water, even with their gunwales beneath the surface.

-They sailed the Medway and Thames in a ponderous way for two hundred years; then in the 1860s a series of barge races were started, and the barges' design improved as vessels were built with better lines in order to win.
+They sailed the Thames and surrounding waters for two hundred years; then in the 1860s a series of barge races were started, and the barges' design improved as vessels were built with better lines in order to win.
 The Thames barge races are the world's second oldest sailing competition, second to the America's Cup.